 All patients with impaired kidney/renal function need to register on the programme to ensure detailed treatment plans and protocols for renal dialysis and renal transplants are adhered to.
 You are advised to negotiate preferred rates with your healthcare providers.
-Please contact 0860 005 037 (option 2).
+Please contact the renal management programme on 0860 005 037 (option 2).